atata-framework/atata.io/_includes/components/passwordinput.md

 Represents the password input control.
+By default finds by label.

 ```html
 <input type="password">